Innovix-Matrix-Systems/ims-pocketbase-baas-starter/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests: `make test`
-5. Format code: `make format`
-6. Submit a pull request
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to contribute to this project.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE.md).